Angelo Rosetta: Storylines

 Angelo returns to Summer Bay nine years later, having rejoined the police force as a detective, to investigate the murder of Ross Nixon (Justin Rosniak).
 He questions and interviews Colby Thorne (Tim Franklin) about the day Ross took his sister Bella Nixon (Courtney Miller), his wife Chelsea Campbell (Ashleigh Brewer) and friend Willow Harris (Sarah Roberts) hostage.
 Angelo also asks Colby to tell Dean Thompson (Patrick O'Connor) that he wants to interview him too.
 Angelo later starts to suspect Colby, so Colby begins sleeping with his wife Taylor to gain access to the investigation and to throw Angelo off the scent, Angelo later finds out about the affair and attempts to get a confession by hiding a bug in a necklace he gives Taylor, he later arrests and charges Colby for Ross' murder and at the trial Angelo plays a recording of Colby confessing to killing Ross.
 Angelo later leaves town after reconciling with his wife.

 Reception

 Jacobz received a nomination for the Logie Award for Most Popular Actor in 2010 for his portrayal of Angelo.
 In the same year, he was also nominated for Best Daytime Star at the Inside Soap Awards.

-Holy Soap recall Angelo's most memorable moment as being: "Shooting Jack Holden, of course!"
+A writer for Holy Soap recalled Angelo's most memorable moment as being: "Shooting Jack Holden, of course!"
 A reporter for The Daily Telegraph branded Angelo "the most hated character on Home and Away", after he killed Jack.
+When the character returned to the Bay after the shooting, a critic for the Daily Record commented "Angelo swans back into the Bay as if nothing has happened.
+He may be ready to kiss and make up, but unfortunately, neither Martha nor Tony can forgive him for killing Jack."
+As he settled back in, the critic quipped "It was obvious there was never going to be a street party when Angelo Rosetta breezed back into Summer Bay.
+But the put-upon chap gets even more stick when he ends up arresting Irene."